Using Sysprep and Veeam Agent for Microsoft Windows

 - Install Veeam Agent in a Microsoft Windows system image.
 To learn more, see Installing Veeam Agent for Microsoft Windows.

 - Configure the backup job in the way you want it to work on computers with pre-installed Veeam Agent.
-To learn more, see Configuring Backup Job.
+To learn more, see Creating Backup Jobs.

 It is advised to configure the backup job for the entire computer backup.
 In case of volume-level backup, it may be necessary to reconfigure the backup job after Microsoft Windows is deployed to the target computer and include the necessary volumes in the backup once again.
 This may happen if volumes' GUIDs were changed at the stage of Microsoft Windows generalization with Sysprep.